 There’s also no chance of losing track of your deadlines – Asana will send handy reminders about any looming targets.

 And that’s not all, Asana can integrate with a number of other apps, including Google Drive, Slack and Dropbox – so it’s easier than ever to collaborate and communicate.
+As far as productivity apps go, Asana is one that ticks many boxes.

 Do you remember what a big part of your life MSN or AIM messengers were as a teenager?
 It’s time to meet the business version.

-Slack is another amazing tool for reducing email chains and meetings – the instant messenger will reduce time waiting for email replies or a meeting room to become free.
+is another amazing tool for reducing email chains and meetings – the instant messenger will reduce time waiting for email replies or a meeting room to become free.

 But it’s not just a messaging service, it’s a digital workspace.
 It allows you to create a number of public and private channels to help you keep your work organised.
-And there’s also the tiny matter of full integration with other apps such as Asana (above), Google Drive and Zendesk.
+And there’s also the tiny matter of full integration with other productivity apps such as Asana (above), Google Drive and Zendesk.

 It’s also a nice way to connect with your colleagues – you can have channels to talk about your lunch, share GIFs or videos.
 It can be as formal or informal as you make it.